-- (1) The objectives of the Zone RE1 Public Recreation zone are as follows: - a) To enable land to be used for public open space or recreational purposes. - b) To provide a range of recreational settings and activities and compatible land uses. - c) To protect and enhance the natural environment for recreational purposes. - (2) Development for any of the following purposes is permitted without development consent on land within Zone RE1 Public Recreation:
+- (1) The objectives of the Zone RE1 Public Recreation zone are as follows: - a) To enable land to be used for public open space or recreational purposes. - b) To provide a range of recreational settings and activities and compatible land uses. - c) To protect and enhance the natural environment for recreational purposes. - d) To ensure development is secondary and complementary to the use of the land as public open space, and enhances public use, and access to, the open space. - (2) Development for any of the following purposes is permitted without development consent on land within Zone RE1 Public Recreation: